-Flat, wide and right by the water, The Coffs Harbour Jetty Foreshore Walk, is perfect for prams, scooters and little legs that want to wander without going too far.
+Flat, wide and right by the water, the Coffs Harbour Jetty Foreshore Walk is perfect for prams, scooters and little legs that want to wander without going too far.
 There are also plenty of places to stop along the way. think playgrounds, grassy picnic spots and cafés for a quick coffee or ice cream.

 Trail details: